 You’re there to provide businesses and clients with personalized IT advice, whether you specialize in security, project management, or maintenance and repairs.
 You help manage optimal technology use to ensure that operations are upheld and everything keeps running smoothly, from circuitry to software.

 But what about your resume?
-How do you show your knowledge in a thorough but concise manner?
-What skills should you include?
+How do you show your technical knowledge in a thorough but concise manner?
+Which specific consulting skills should you include?

-You’re going to do great: We’ve got three resume layouts for you to experiment with, as well as an assembly of seasoned tips to help you out!
+You’re going to do great: We’ve got three IT consultant resume layouts for you to experiment with, plus an assembly of seasoned tips to help you out!

 IT Consultant Resume

 Professional IT Consultant Resume